Cannistra94/A-Deep-Learning-architecture-for-synthetic-PET-images-generation-from-MR-scans/README.md

-Novel application of ResU-Net for PET synthesis in brain tumors Data standardization, cleaning & preprocessing pipeline Robust validation with 10-fold cross-validation approach Evaluation of synthetic PET's quality with several metrics Deep learning methodologies can reduce dependency on costly and limited PET scans
+Novel application of ResU-Net for PET synthesis in brain tumors Data standardization, cleaning & preprocessing pipeline Robust validation with 10-fold cross-validation approach Quantitative evaluation of synthetic PET's quality, as compared with real PET, with standard image quality metrics Deep learning methodologies can reduce dependency on costly and limited PET scans